U.S. reimposes tough curbs on Iran, Tehran hits at 'bullying'

 In Jerusalem, Israeli Prime Minister Benjamin Netanyahu hailed what he called Trump’s courageous decision in reimposing the sanctions on Iran, an arch-foe of Israel.

-The eight countries given temporary exemptions from the sanctions to ensure crude oil prices are not destabilized will
+The eight countries given temporary exemptions from the sanctions to ensure crude oil prices are not destabilised will

 deposit Iran’s revenue in an escrow account and the funds will be used for humanitarian purposes, according to U.S. officials.